nervosnetwork/fiber-archive/docs/protocol-design-v0.5.md

 > Refer to [design v0.4](https://github.com/nervosnetwork/fiber/blob/master/docs/zh-cn/architecture-design-v0.4.md)

-> For more information about this document refer to: https://github.com/nervosnetwork/fiber/issues/3
+> For information about the upgraded design, refer to: https://github.com/nervosnetwork/fiber/issues/3

+This article describes the off-chain interactions and on-chain transactions of fiber payment channel.
+To prevent the article from being too long, some context may be missing.
+In order to describe the whole protocol clearly, more specifics need be added in the future.

 ## Open Channel